hasalex/tomcat-modules/README.md

 Try it
 ------

-1. Install Tomcat - I'm currently using Tomcat 7.0
+1. Install Tomcat - I've tested Tomcat 7.0
-2. Change bin/setclasspath.sh and add the following line at the end of the file :
+2. Edit bin/setclasspath.sh and add the following line at the end of the file :

      CLASSPATH="$CATALINA_HOME"/lib/*

 3. Change the properties in the parent pom.xml (especially tomcat.home)
 4. Run "mvn install"
 5. Run Tomcat